Sep 9, '11 9:04 PM

-Greetings to all of you, and Blessings!
+Greetings to all of

 No sooner had that taken place when the sewer pipe to our upstairs bathroom decided to let loose and pour sewage down through the wall and ceiling of the dining room below.
 Our insurance company was slow in getting someone to come out and clean things up and dry out all of the water-soaked areas so -- being a carpenter (having helped my father build six of his seven churches) and skilled in most of the building trades -- I dived into (ummm....that might be the wrong term) the project and started tearing out the upstairs bathroom.
 Having done that, I began taking apart the ceiling in the dining room to let it air out.